-Unless agreed with the Proper Officer (Clerk), all letters and other communication on official Council business should be sent out in the name of the Proper Officer (The Clerk).
+Save in exceptional circumstances, all letters and other communication on official Council business should be sent out in the name of the Proper Officer (The Clerk).
 Communications which create obligations or give instruction on behalf of the Council should never be sent out under the name of a Member.